ericadsouxa/ericadsouxa/README.md

  Hello

-- 🔭 I’m currently working on ethical hacking.
+- 🔭 I’m currently working as Software Developer.
-- 🌱 I’m currently learning network security.
 - 📫 How to reach me: ericadsouxa@gmail.com